UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: **Your expectations?**

-    - find best practices for using Python at UPPMAX
+    - find best practices for using Python at UPPMAX and HPC2N
-    - using Conda
-    - using Bianca
+    - packages
+    - use the HPC peformance with Python

     **Not covered**

     - improve python *coding* skills
     - Tetralith
-    - Kebnekaise

 .. warning::